 For example.
 If someone doesn't know what is meant by 'aperture' or 'ISO' and they don't know where to find it, I either have to spend time explaining and searching for it in their menus and settings whilst other participants stand around and wait, or I have to leave that person not knowing what we're talking about and consequently they miss out.

-You don't need to be an expert - you just need a basic understanding of what I'm talking about.
+You don't need to be an expert - just a basic understanding.